20 Sep, 2024

 Crop rotation, agroforestry, slash, and burn cultivation are some of the techniques which are practiced under traditional farming

-Monocropping, and precision agriculture is some of the techniques practiced under modern farming.
+Monocropping and precision agriculture are some of the techniques practiced in modern farming.

 The traditional method of farming is environment friendly as natural manure is used as fertilizers

-Modern method of farming is not environment friendly as chemical fertilizers and pesticides are used.
+Modern methods of farming are not environment friendly as chemical fertilizers and pesticides are used.

 Traditional farming takes a longer duration for a crop to yield as a result the rate of production is low